Bad Vibrations and VFDs: How to Mitigate Premature Motor Damage

 - And several others.

-VFDs can also limit a motor’s starting in-rush current, reduce electrical peak demand charges, and can ramp up the motor speed to a control setpoint.
+VFDs can also limit a motor’s starting in-rush current, reduce electrical peak demand charges, and ramp up the motor speed to a control setpoint.

 Understanding Motor Bearing Currents